epn-vespa/tutorials/README.md

  ## Video tutorials

 These videos are legacy material from the FP7 Europlanet-RI programme (2009-2012).
-Some of them may be outdated - the VESPA portal interface in particular has evolved significantly.
+Some of them may be outdated - the VESPA portal interface in particular has evolved significantly, and additional functions are now avalaible in tools such as Aladin and TOPCAT.

 **Tracking asteroids**